OpenConext-Attic/OpenConext-csa/INSTALL.md

 # RELEASE INFORMATION

     Project:           CSA
-    Date:              2013-03-18

     Content:
-      1. Unpack tarball
-      2. Prepare Tomcat
+      1. Prepare Tomcat
-        2.1 Stop Tomcat
+        1.1 Stop Tomcat
-        2.2 Undeploy a previous version
+        1.2 Undeploy a previous version
-        2.3 Copy / edit property files
+        1.3 Copy / edit property files
-      3. Deploy war file
+      2. Deploy war file
-      4. Start tomcat
+      3. Start tomcat

-## 1. UNPACK TARBALL

-Unpack the provided tarball on the server that you want to deploy the application on. e.g. extract the tarball in /tmp

-## 2. PREPARE TOMCAT
+## 1. PREPARE TOMCAT

 This installation document only provides documentation for the Tomcat application server.

-If you already have deployed a previous version of the csa application you must follow step 2.2a to undeploy the previous version.
+If you already have deployed a previous version of the csa application you must follow step 1.2a to undeploy the previous version.

-If you have not deployed a previous version yet, follow 2.2b instead.
+If you have not deployed a previous version yet, follow 1.2b instead.

-### 2.1 Stop Tomcat
+### 1.1 Stop Tomcat

 Stop the tomcat application server

-### 2.2a Undeploy a previous version (optional)
+### 1.2a Undeploy a previous version (optional)
 Navigate to the `<<CATALINA_HOME>>/wars/`
 (e.g. /opt/tomcat/wars/)
 delete the `csa-war-<<VERION>>.war` file.